digidem/mapeo-crypto/README.md

 deterministically from a single 16-byte root key.
 The backup code can be used to backup this identity and recover it on a new device.
-The root key and backup code must be kept secret at all times - someone who has this key can impersonate the user to another Mapeo user.
+The root key and backup code must be kept secret at all times - someone who has this key can impersonate the user to another CoMapeo user.

 #### Parameters

-*   `rootKey` **[Buffer](https://nodejs.org/api/buffer.html)** 16-bytes of random data that uniquely identify the device, used to derive a 32-byte master key, which is used to derive all the keypairs used for Mapeo
+*   `rootKey` **[Buffer](https://nodejs.org/api/buffer.html)** 16-bytes of random data that uniquely identify the device, used to derive a 32-byte master key, which is used to derive all the keypairs used for CoMapeo
 *   `$1` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**  (optional, default `{}`)

     *   `$1.masterKey` &#x20;